Remember that children, marriages, and flower gardens reflect the kind of care they get.

 The symptoms of UTI may include some of the following: fever, back (flank) pain, lower abdominal pain, burning with urination, blood in the urine, frequent or urgent urination, wetting pants or bed or foul-smelling urine.
 Infants may have only fever, irritability and/or poor feeding.
 Older children may complain of problems with urination.
-Many of these signs can be seen with other types of problems, therefore, it is very important that a urine specimen be obtained for culture to grow and identify any bacteria that are present and to find out what medicine is best to treat the infection.
+Many of these signs can be seen with other types of problems; therefore, it is very important that a urine specimen be obtained for culture, to grow and identify any bacteria that are present and to find out what medicine is best to treat the infection.

 How do I collect urine for a urinalysis and culture?

 In babies who are not potty trained, urine is collected by using a bag that covers the genitals, by passing a catheter (tube) into the bladder or by passing a needle through the skin into the bladder.
 Older children urinate into a sterile cup.
-When urinating into a cup, it is most helpful if the child starts urinating first into the toilet, then finishes in the cup.
+When a child urinates into a cup, it is most helpful if the child starts urinating first into the toilet, then finishes in the cup.
 Also, girls should spread their legs and, if possible or with help, spread the lips around the urethral opening.